 The painter would have been partly dissuaded from doing the mural because creative freedom was proposed to him, because of the commercial advantage of his work, because of the reproduction of his political pictorial project, and because of the increased persecution of the Mexican Communist Party (PCM) that the Mexican government had enforced by closing its headquarters and that of its newspaper El Machete in 1929.

-During 1930, Diego carried out the mural project at the National Palace at the same time as the work Epopeya del Pueblo Mexicano, and the formal and thematic solution was juxtaposed between the two projects in some way, the Morelos project being inferior in magnitude, as regional history, to the general history of Mexico that Rivera imposed on himself at the National Palace.
+In 1930, Diego carried out the mural project at the National Palace at the same time as the work Epopeya del Pueblo Mexicano, and the formal and thematic solution was juxtaposed between the two projects in some way, the Morelos project being inferior in magnitude, as regional history, to the general history of Mexico that Rivera imposed on himself at the National Palace.

 Diego Rivera would have joined the Mexican Communist Party in 1922 and was even part of the Executive Committee from 1923 to 1923 when he dedicated himself only to militancy and in July 1929, after accepting Morrow's commission, he was accused of being a painter of the bourgeoisie and was expelled.

 The space that Rivera used for the mural that he would give to the people of Morelos belonged to the fortified mansion that Hernán Cortés had built with part of the construction materials derived from the destruction of the indigenous Tecpan of Cuauhnahuac on which the viceroyalty building was erected.
 In 1529 Cortes obtained the Marquisate of Oaxaca before the King of Spain and in 1531 he moved to this building in Cuernavaca with his wife Doña Juana de Zuñiga.
-By the third decade of 1900, the building functioned as the seat of the state government of Morelos and showed decoration that eventually would have been made since 1872.
+By the third decade of 1900, the building functioned as the seat of the state government of Morelos and showed decorations that eventually would have been made in 1872.

 The mural in Cuernavaca was finally completed between January 2 and September 16, 1930, during which time Diego and Frida lived at the Morrow's Casa Mañana.
-The space chosen for the mural was the north, west and south walls of the east-facing loggia of the noble floor of the fortified mansion built by Hernán Cortés.
-The name of the mural is Historia del estado de Morelos, Conquista y Revolución ("History of the State of Morelos, Conquest and Revolution"), and it is composed of seven thematic orders arranged in the spaces between windows and accesses of the loggia, the west wall had four windows with ironwork during the process in which the mural was made, while the floor was made of hydraulic tiles, perhaps the access was free enough because in the space postcards were sold in the middle of the last century.
+The space chosen for the mural was the north, west, and south walls of the east-facing loggia of the noble floor of the fortified mansion built by Hernán Cortés.
+The name of the mural is Historia del Estado de Morelos, Conquista y Revolución ("History of the State of Morelos, Conquest, and Revolution"), and it is composed of seven thematic orders arranged in the spaces between windows and accesses of the loggia, the west wall had four windows with ironwork during the process in which the mural was made, while the floor was made of hydraulic tiles, perhaps the access was free enough because in the space postcards were sold in the middle of the last century.

 The first theme is developed in the north wall and a section of the west wall, it is a battle scene between the armies of Spaniards and Tlaxcalans against the Mexica.